Dehydrated? Know What Color Your Pee Is

 You may be wondering why I said that.
 Glad you asked…

+If you didn’t know, Las Vegas is located smack dab in the middle of the Mojave Desert, and in the summertime, it gets really hot, really fast.
 The color of your urine will tell you (or the rescuers) just how dehydrated you are.
-If you didn’t know, Las Vegas is located smack dab in the middle of the Mojave Desert, and in the summertime, it gets really hot, really fast.

 In other words: Stay Hydrated!